It seems to be that what we think of as likely happening in the near future is actually happening right now. Often, it has already happened.

 - Know your stuff- If you have information to share (more than something to sell), then you have value.

 - Share your stuff- Make your organization accessible and share your information.

 - Become a hub- You don’t need to know all of the answers.
 If you’re unsure of one, point your fan or follower to someone who would know the answer.
 They’ll remember.

-4. Employees of an organization work with one another, not for one another.
+4. Employees of an organization work with one another, not (as much) for one another.
 The idea behind flat organizations is that removing intervening middle-managers empowers employees, allowing them to play an active role in the decision-making process, creating organizational buy-in, improving morale, and therefore strengthening the entire organization.
 Flat organizations move more quickly than hierarchical organizations and have several other structural benefits.
 These organizations are gaining attention.
 This is how modern businesses run themselves now: with an eye toward employee empowerment.
 This is in large part due to the web and the growth of information-share.
 This type of organizational structure should be of particular interest to nonprofits, as it allows organizations to move quickly.
 A side, fun fact?
 The science of teams is now actually a science.

 - Remove the walls and encourage conversation- Put the museum director in meetings with the coordinators.

 - Encourage more teamwork– Because teamwork improves learning and career success.

 - Reward new ideas– Or make developing new ideas possible like Google does.